daksh-xyz/PYTHONHW/questions.md

 # DOUBT
 ## 20-Aug-22
-How to add comment between multi-line string?
+How to add an in-line comment inside a multi-line string?